fishman/terraform-provider-freenas/website/docs/r/nfs.markdown

 Provides a NFS share resource.

 This resource allows you to add/remove NFS shares to your FreeNAS.
 When applied, a new NFS share will be created.
-When destroyed, that team will be removed.
+When destroyed, that share will be removed.

 ## Example Usage